getwtxt/registry/README.md

 $ go get -u github.com/getwtxt/registry
 ```

-`go get` is smart enough to snag the most recent tagged version.
-Subsequent
+If you're using Go Modules, `go get` is smart enough to snag the most recent
-runs of `go get -u` will only update the local copy of the library by minor
+tagged version.
+Subsequent runs of `go get -u` will only update the local copy
-and patch versions (0.x.x), not major versions (x.0.0).
+of the library by minor and patch versions (0.x.x), not major versions (x.0.0).

 Then, in the appropriate source file of your project, include this in your
 `import` statement: